acts-project/acts/docs/core/propagation.md

 The extension encapsulate the relevant equations for different environments.
 There exists a {struct}`Acts::EigenStepperDefaultExtension` that is suited for propagation in a vacuum, and the {struct}`Acts::EigenStepperDenseEnvironmentExtension`, that contains additional code to handle the propagation inside materials.
 Which extension is used is decided by the user.

-The extension can be configured via the {struct}`Acts::EigenStepper`:
+The extension can be configured via the {class}`Acts::EigenStepper`:

 ```c++
 using Stepper = Acts::EigenStepper<Acts::EigenStepperDenseEnvironmentExtension>;